Bmcunningham4/CA_Data_Science_P2/Planning_Crap/README.md

 I wonder if I need to explain why I didn't in my other one eg. worked on it in a different repository..

 # Let's see if this get's added to the main branch..
+(It's almost like I would have to delete all my table data and then re commit it.. for this to work..)